hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         silh_=silhouette_samples(x,kmeans_.labels_)
         stat=(silh_.mean()/silh_.std(),silh.mean()/silh.std())

 6.)
-We also update the Silhouette Scores and the k-mean if the clustering quality is greater than that of the previous loop
+We also update the Silhouette Scores and the k-means if the clustering quality is greater than that of the previous loop

 .. code-block:: python

         if np.isnan(stat[1]) or stat[0]>stat[1]:
            silh,kmeans=silh_,kmeans_

 7.)
-Rearrange the correlation matrix based on the k-mean clustering
+Rearrange the correlation matrix based on the k-means clustering

 .. code-block:: python